Macular Degeneration Care

 What are the symptoms?

 Most people who develop macular degeneration begin to notice problems with their eyesight after age 50.
 Typically, only one eye is affected initially, so you may not be immediately aware of the changes.
 Common symptoms include blurry text while reading, difficulty with distance vision, and objects appearing different sizes or colors in each eye.
-Patients also report dark spots in their vision, and objects such as Venetian blinds, trees or telephone poles can appear to be bent or crooked.
+Patients also report dark spots in their vision, and objects such as Venetian blinds, trees, or telephone poles can appear to be bent or crooked.

 Three forms of macular degeneration: